Mitsubishi Materials Corporation

 【4℃】Increase in demand for recycling waste electronic equipment in line with economic growth in each country

-• This is a world in which little progress has been made in eliminating the reliance on fossil fuels and the speed of economic growth is slow, but due to worldwide population growth, the amount of E-scrap generated is expected to increase.
+• This is a world in which little progress has been made in eliminating the reliance on fossil fuels and the speed of economic growth is slow, but due to worldwide population growth, the amount of E-Scrap generated is expected to increase.

-• Estimated worldwide E-scrap generation is expected to by 1.3 times FYE March 2021 levels by FYE March 2031 and 1.6 times FYE March 2021 levels by FYE March 2051, due to regional growth rates and population trends.
+• Estimated worldwide E-Scrap generation is expected to by 1.3 times FYE March 2021 levels by FYE March 2031 and 1.6 times FYE March 2021 levels by FYE March 2051, due to regional growth rates and population trends.

 (*results of estimates when FYE March 2023 analysis was performed)